canjs/canjs/view/bindings/doc/bindings.md

 ## Use

-The `can/view/bindings` plugin provides [can.view.attr custom attributes] useful for template declarative event, one-way and two-way bindings on element attributes, component [can.Component::viewModel viewModels]s, and the [can.view.Scope scope].
+The `can/view/bindings` plugin provides [can.view.attr custom attributes] useful for template declarative event, one-way and two-way bindings on element attributes, component [can.Component::viewModel viewModels], and the [can.view.Scope scope].
 Bindings look like:

 - `(event)="key()"` for event binding.
 - `{prop}="key"` for one-way binding to a child.